 When additional warrants are activated on a target UE, MDF2 shall be able to generate and deliver the start of interception with already registered UE to the LEMF associated with the additional warrants without receiving a corresponding xIRI.

-The unsuccessful communication attempt xIRI is generated when the IRI-POI present in an AMF detects that a target UE initiated communication procedure (e.g. session establishment, SMS) is rejected by the AMF before the proper NF handling the communication attempt itself is involved.
+When the IRI-POI present in an AMF detects that a target UE initiated communication procedure (e.g. session establishment, SMS) is rejected by the AMF before the proper NF handling the communication attempt itself is involved an unsuccessful communication attempt xIRI is generated.

 6.2.2.5 Common IRI parameters

-The detailed list of xIRI parameters are specified in TS 33.128.
+The detailed list of IRI parameters are specified in TS 33.128 [15].
 All xIRI shall include the following:

 - Target identity.